Khaleej Times reinvents itself for a brave new mobile world

-Some will be surprised when they look at the print edition of their Khaleej Times today with their first cup of coffee.
+Some of you will be surprised when they look at the print edition of their Khaleej Times today with their first cup of coffee.

 Khaleej Times, with its rich 43-year history, engages in a year-long transformation to make your reading experience easier and more engaging.